MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-the-role-of-the-time-bucket.md

 ---
 title: Design Details - The Role of the Time Bucket | Microsoft Docs
-description: The purpose of the time bucket is to collect demand events within the time window in order to make a joint supply order.
+description: The purpose of the time bucket is to collect demand events within the time page in order to make a joint supply order.
 services: project-madeira
 documentationcenter:
 author: SorenGP